-In fact, you can take these arguments and flipside them, then you have the reasons, why NATO (America) has a strategic interest to take Odessa.
+In fact, you can take these arguments and flipside them, then you have the reasons why NATO (America) has a strategic interest to take Odessa.
 The arguments are essentially similar to these, why the West desperately wants to have Crimea.
-To be straightforward.
-Crimea and Odessa are by far more important to the West than Kiev or any other region of Ukraine.
-That’s why we always hear the talk about an offensive against Crimea.
+To be straightforward, Crimea and Odessa are by far more important to the West than Kiev or any other region of Ukraine.
+That’s why we always hear the talk about an offensive to retake Crimea.
 The question is, will the West have a strategic advantage against Russia or will Russia have a strategic advantage against NATO.
 The answer is obvious.

 Considering all this, there is no chance in the world that Russia won’t take Odessa.
-No matter what agreements would be proposed, or what treaties, or whatever.
+No matter what agreements would be proposed, or what treaties signed, or whatever.
 Maybe there was a moment where it would have been possible.
 In Phase 1.
 MAYBE still in Phase 2.
 But since August 2022, all this is gone.
 There has been too much sacrifice to not go all the way through.
-In fact, it would be a huge insult in the face of all people, that died on the Russian side, both civilian and military.
+In fact, it would be a huge insult in the face of all of the people who died on the Russian side, both civilian and military.

 Siege of Odessa.

 Complete surrender of the Ukrainian army.

 Cutting Odessa off further north, e.g., Transnistria.